 Encumbrance accounting is employed in governmental funds.
 Encumbrances (e.g., purchase orders and contracts) outstanding at year end are reported as restrictions, commitments, or assignments of fund balances and do not constitute expenditures or liabilities because the goods or services have not been received as of year end; the commitments will be reappropriated and honored during the subsequent year.
-The amount of encumbrances outstanding at year end is \$27,761.
+There were no encumbrances outstanding at year end.